BrandonBui/Personal-Java-Projects/README.md

 # Personal-Java-Projects
-Just some of my personal projects programmed in Java See committs for each file for description.
+Just some of my personal projects programmed in Java.
+See commits for each file for description.